Ysoroko/FT_SPLIT_TESTER/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 DON'T FORGET TO CHECK:

 -Your ft_split should never segfault.
-The tests will stop if they encounter a segfault and the remaining tests won't be ran
+The tests will stop if they provoke a segfault and the remaining tests won't be ran

 -Protect all your malloc calls